shimaore/cloistered-lake/README.md

 # periodic(period,value)

-Builds a stream that generates a new element with the provided value (or undefined if no value is provided) and geneates similarly every `period` milliseconds thereafter.
+Builds a stream that generates a new element with the provided value (or undefined if no value is provided) and generates similarly every `period` milliseconds thereafter.

 # now(v)